Ahead of the Digital Families 2018 conference, get to know all the speakers we have at the event.

 She has delivered a range of projects for some of the biggest tech companies in the world, including Internet Legends with Google and Digital Parenting magazine with Vodafone.

 Vicki has pioneered a new approach to supporting parents in the digital age through Parent Zone’s Digital Parenting training for professionals, and its online course for parents, Parenting in the Digital Age.
 Vicki and her team also created the Home Office funded Resilient Families, an online course for parents concerned about online extremism and radicalisation.
+At this year's conference, Vicki will be talking about parents setting boundaries, understanding which ones matter and how we can encourage parents to support what schools are doing.

 Marie Smith - CEOP